StochSS/sciope/README.md

 # README #

-Scalable inference, optimization and parameter exploration is a Python 3 package for performing model-assisted inference and model exploration by large-scale parameter sweeps.
+Scalable inference, optimization and parameter exploration (sciope) is a Python 3 package for performing model-assisted inference and model exploration by large-scale parameter sweeps.